GridControl-Team/GridControl/gridlang/README.rst

-MIN      --     2      1       Take a, b from stack and push the lesser value MAX      --     2      1       Take a, b from stack and push the larger value MODULO   --     2      1       Take a, b from stack and push a % b
+MIN      --     2      1       Take a, b from stack and push the lesser value MAX      --     2      1       Take a, b from stack and push the larger value MODULO   --     2      1       Take a, b from stack and push a % b ABS      --     1      1       Take a from stack and push abs(a) NEG      --     1      1       Take a from stack and push -a
 =======  =====  =====  ======  ================================================

 Logical Operations